3Cement/websitesOpener/README.md

-# websitesOpener.py

-Short script to open websites and files automatically, it allows us to save time.
 # websitesOpener - Python

 The script that automatically open websites and files you choose before.
 It allows user to save time if he is trying to open always the same websites.